Vaithishwaran/DISEASE-PREDICTION-using-MACHINE-LEARNING-/README.md

 # Diabetes prediction using machine learning

+The aim of this project is to predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.The datasets consist of several medical predictor variables and one target variable, Outcome.
+Predictor variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 Steps involved in the project:
 1.Import Libraries: Import essential libraries like pandas for data manipulation, seaborn and matplotlib for visualization, and sklearn for machine learning.